GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 This document specifies an extension to QUIC version 1 {{RFC9000}} to enable the use of multicast IP transport of identical data packets for use in many individual QUIC connections.

 The multicast data can only be consumed in conjunction with a unicast QUIC connection.
-When support for multicast is negotiated, the server can optionally advertise existence of one or more multicast channels that contain unidirectional data streams from server to client, and the client can optionally join the multicast channel and verify from integrity data the server provides that correct data is being received, then acknowledge the data from the multicast channel(s) over the unicast connection.
+When support for multicast is negotiated, the server can optionally advertise the existence of one or more multicast channels that contain unidirectional data streams from server to client, and the client can optionally join the multicast channel and verify from integrity data the server provides that correct data is being received, then acknowledge the data from the multicast channel(s) over the unicast connection.

 Enabling this can provide large scalability benefits for popular traffic over multicast-capable networks.

 This document does not define any multicast transport except server to client and only includes semantics for source-specific multicast.

 ## Conventions and Definitions

 {::boilerplate bcp14}